Short Interest in Capital & Counties Properties PLC (OTCMKTS:CCPPF) Decreases By 75.9%

-Capital & Counties Properties PLC (OTCMKTS:CCPPF) saw a significant decline in short interest during the month of October.
+Capital & Counties Properties PLC (OTCMKTS:CCPPF) was the recipient of a large decline in short interest in October.
 As of October 15th, there was short interest totalling 25,100 shares, a decline of 75.9% from the September 30th total of 104,100 shares.
-Based on an average daily trading volume, of 0 shares, the days-to-cover ratio is currently ∞ days.
+Based on an average trading volume of 0 shares, the short-interest ratio is currently ∞ days.

-CCPPF has been the topic of a number of recent analyst reports.
-Barclays reaffirmed an “underweight” rating on shares of Capital & Counties Properties PLC in a report on Friday, October 22nd.
-Berenberg Bank assumed coverage on Capital & Counties Properties PLC in a research report on Wednesday, July 7th.
-They set a “buy” rating and a $2.00 target price on the stock.
+CCPPF has been the topic of several research analyst reports.
+Barclays reiterated an “underweight” rating on shares of Capital & Counties Properties PLC in a research report on Friday, October 22nd.
+Berenberg Bank initiated coverage on Capital & Counties Properties PLC in a research report on Wednesday, July 7th.
+They set a “buy” rating and a $2.00 price target on the stock.

 Capital & Counties Properties PLC, a property company, engages in investment, development, and management of properties.
 Its principal properties include Covent Garden, a retail and dining destination in central London.
 The company was incorporated in 2010 and is headquartered in London, the United Kingdom.